GrantStreetGroup/Email-SendGrid-V3/README.md

 A unix timestamp (seconds since 1970) specifying when to deliver this message.
 Cannot be more than 72 hours in the future.

-This can be overriden at the message personalization level.
+This can be overridden at the message personalization level.

 ### $self->batch\_id($batch\_id);